by Annie Thoe, Feldenkrais® Practitioner & Assistant Feldenkrais® Trainer

 Use a straw and practice blowing the wrapper off, or blowing paper wads.
 Use a lollipop for sucking and have her move her lips and tongue in various ways to develop control.
 Practice smacking lips, licking lips in all different directions.
 Making vowel sounds.
 Making one consonent sound over and over while singing… “Ba, Ba, Ba…Ma, Ma, Ma….La, La, La.”.
 It’s endless the list of things we can do to refine the movement of the lips, tongue and mouth.
 This can also be done as a game if someone feels self-conscious.

 There are many more activities, but these are great foundation activities to address movement, language, and cognition.
 Feel free to write me with additional tools you have found most successful and I’ll try an add to this guide over time.
-I’m making this available for free– this article is OK to copy but please include my name, copyright and contact info.
+I’m making this available for free and also happy to accept donations on this page— You have permission to share this article but please include my name, copyright and contact info.